biocompute-objects/bco_api/README.md

 6. Right now the only user is the administrator, so you'll want to add at least a test user.
 Click on the "Add User" button in the upper right-hand corner of the screen, fill out the fields, then click on "Save" in the lower right-hand corner.

+7. The page that comes up can be used to set attributes of the user, such as first and last name and e-mail address.
+You can set these if you'd like, but the main section you want to look at is "Permissions".
+Make sure that the user is marked as "Active", but not as "Staff status" or "Superuser status", as these are statuses reserved for users with elevated privileges.